Covenant, Memory and Hope for the Future - The Reverend Dr. Gail Stratton - Sunday, January 26, 2020

 From the Celtic tradition, Kate Lechler and friends will help us understand and appreciate the Winter Solstice and the ancient traditions that come from it.

 Our UUCO Holiday Lovefeast is our traditional 'Tis the Season' worship service.
 We invite all -- youngest to oldest, visiting guests and favorite neighbors -- to join in!
 We will sing the familiar songs of the season, read words from historic texts, share traditional Lovefeast buns and warm cider, and hold aloft our candles at the conclusion of the service.
-Our offertory will go to help individuals and families in our community.
-All are welcome at this multi-generational gathering, which is our own adaptation of the traditional Moravian Lovefeast.
+Our offertory will go to help individuals and families in our community though the Oxford Pantry.

 The Lovefeast service is very simple and is focused upon love of humankind: a communal meal is shared in love.
 Music and readings are offered to support reflection about the meaning of this season of the year.
 The distinctive feature of the gathering is that sweet rolls and cider are served to the congregation and all hold lighted candles to end the service.
 Within the Christian tradition it has been noted that the Lovefeast is not a substitute for the Christian sacrament of communion, rather it is a simple, shared meal.
 Many Unitarian Universalist congregations celebrate Lovefeasts at this time of year.

-Lovefeast Buns: Luanne Buchanan
+Lovefeast Buns: Baked by Luanne Buchanan

-Cider, Buns, and Candles Service: Pat Miller, Chris Sapp and Youth Leaders
+Cider, Buns, and Candles Service: Many helpers!

 And many more participants!